Carlos Bilbao

-Carlos Vincente Bilbao (born November 14, 1936, in Emmett, Idaho - November 11, 2019) is a Republican Idaho State Representative since 2004 representing District 11 in the B seat.
+Carlos Vincente Bilbao (November 14, 1936 – November 11, 2019) was an American Republican politician who served as an Idaho State Representative from 2004, representing District 11 in the B seat.
 Redistricted to District 8, Bilbao had announced in December 2011 that he would seek its senate seat, but in February 2012 announced that he would retire.
+Bilbao died on November 11, 2019, at the age of 82.

-Education
+Early life and education

-Bilbao graduated from Emmett High School, earned his associate degree in business from Orange Coast College, and earned his bachelor's degree in business management from the University of Washington.
+Carlos Vincente Bilbao was born in Emmett, Idaho on November 14, 1936.
+He graduated from Emmett High School, earned his associate degree in business from Orange Coast College, and earned his bachelor's degree in business management from the University of Washington.